Principal Investigator

 Research Grant Holder

+Daniel is a research grant holder in the InJUSTiceWar Project, particularly engaged in the data collection at Arquivo Histórico Militar.
+He is a Master’s student in Criminal Sciences, Law School, University of Minho, Portugal.
 Master in Language Studies, School of Philosophy, Language and Human Sciences, Federal University of São Paulo, 2023, Brazil.
-Master’s student in Criminal Sciences, Law School, University of Minho, Portugal.
 Post-graduate in Criminal Law and Criminology at the Institute of Criminology and Criminal Policy, 2019, Brazil.
 Post-graduate in Criminal Law and Criminal Procedure Law at the Pontifical Catholic University of São Paulo, 2017, Brazil.
 Bachelor of Law, Institute of Legal Sciences, Universidade Paulista, 2013, Brazil.
 Bachelor of Arts: Portuguese-English at the School of Philosophy, Language and Human Sciences of the Federal University of São Paulo, 2023, Brazil.
 Member of the Semiology and Discourse Study Group at the Federal University of São Paulo, Brazil.
 Member of the Brazilian Institute of Criminal Sciences.
 Criminal lawyer in Brazil (OAB336069SP) and Portugal (OA67567P).

 Research Grant Holder

-Filipa Pinto holds a degree in Criminology from the Faculty of Law, University of Porto, and is a student in the Master of Criminal Sciences in the Law School, University of Minho.
+Filipa is a research grant holder in the InJUSTiceWar Project, particularly engaged in the data analysis, and in the organization of the project.
+She holds a degree in Criminology from the Faculty of Law, University of Porto, and is a student in the Master of Criminal Sciences in the Law School, University of Minho.

 Thanks to her background, Filipa previously worked as a criminologist in a Harm Reduction project.
-At the moment, she is also an Instructor, certified by the Institute of Employment and Professional Formation, and qualified to coach and effectively communicate criminological issues.
+She is also certified as an Instructor by the Institute of Employment and Professional Formation, and qualified to coach and effectively communicate criminological issues.

 Filipa’s research currently focuses mainly on several topics related to Green Criminology and Victimology, namely the intricate dynamics of crimes against non-human animals.